How to Give a Speech

 Say “I” and “you.”
 Anything else – “this speaker” or “yours truly” – sounds pompous.
 Avoid saying “you,” however, in a judgmental or blaming context.
 (Almost any statement that begins with “you people” is bound to end badly.)
 Speak in language, images, and terms that the audience readily understands.
-If you need to use jargon, define it immediately unless you are absolutely convinced that every person in your audience understands it.
+If you need to use jargon, define it immediately unless you know that every person in your audience understands it.

 If you have a good sense of humor, use it.
 If you’re a wonderful storyteller, by all means tell a story.
 Never imitate another speaker, even a good one.
 You’ll sound – and feel – phony.
 Don’t try to be unique or interesting.
 Be as fully and completely yourself, unrestrained by your fears and desire to please others, and you will be both unique and interesting.

 Convey yourself – your feelings and commitment – not just your content

 Dale Carnegie’s advice about how to give a speech:

 - Speak about something you have earned the right to talk about through experience or study.

 - Be eager to share your talk with your listeners.”

 See also How to Handle Questions.